 Without a treatment plan, PTSD can affect personal and professional relationships, as well as daily routines.
 This can essentially rob people of their quality of life.
 Additionally, symptoms of PTSD can show up years after their traumatic event occurs.
 Common symptoms include nightmares, anxiety attacks, or flashbacks about the event.

-If I’m rated for PTSD, do I have to get rid of my guns?
+If I’m rated for a PTSD condition, do I have to get rid of my guns?

 The overwhelming majority of people rated for PTSD can legally own guns.

-One of the most common misconceptions people have about being rated for PTSD is that their guns will be taken from them.
+Please are hesitant to get a PTSD diagnosis and file a claim because they think their guns will be taken from them.
 Your guns will not be taken away unless:

 - You are an imminent threat to yourself or others